 • Students who successfully complete this elective will be awarded two weeks of elective credit.*

-Students must complete eighteen half-day sessions with their preceptor on average of once every other week throughout the academic year.
+ASSESSMENT: Students must complete eighteen half-day sessions with their preceptor on average of once every other week throughout the academic year.
 A Grade Report as well as Mid-Year and a Year-End Professional Behavior Forms document the student’s efforts and will confirm that the student has completed sessions on a longitudinal basis rather than doing them all in close proximity to each other at the end of a term.
 The student will also write a five to ten page reflective paper on their experience.

 Program Number: CLER 613